Glossaries and ontologies: Definitions of terms in data

 ) ;

 Both define their specifications as a gist:CatalogItem.
-So, as something to be sold.
-This means it excludes explicitly purely internal specifications, which I find rather surprising.
+In other words, as something that is to be sold.
+This means that it explicitly excludes purely internal specifications, which I find quite surprising.

-Also, gist:ServiceSpecification clearly states that it is the basis for some gist:Event, and we could look up the definition for this to find that an gist:event (not an "event") is defined to be a gist:behavior with a gist:startDateTime and a gist:endDateTime, i.e. something that actually happens in the world.
+Also, gist:ServiceSpecification clearly says that it is the basis for a gist:Event, and we could look up the definition to find that a gist:Event (not an "event") is defined as a gist:Behavior with a gist:startDateTime and a gist:endDateTime, so something that actually happens in the world.

-And the gist:ProductSpecification is a gist:CatalogItem that is categorized by some gist:ProductCategory.
-Also a definition I would not have guessed from the natural language text: only something that is categorized into a gist:ProductCategory is actually accepted as ProductSpecification.
+And the gist:ProductSpecification is a gist:CatalogItem categorized by a gist:ProductCategory.
+Also a definition I wouldn't have guessed from the natural language text: only something categorized into a gist:ProductCategory is actually accepted as a ProductSpecification.

-This is where a formal definition nudges us to think and act with more precision.
-I also think it makes the difference between a glossary and everyday language clearer if we speak about the meaning of ourontology:customer than just about "customer".
+This is where a formal definition forces us to think and act more precisely.
+I also think it makes the difference between a glossary and everyday language clearer if we talk about the meaning of clientXY:customer and not just "customer".

 We use cookies on our website to support technical features that enhance your user experience.